voschezang/coding-handbook/product-management.md

 ### Backlog

+A backlog is a list of future work and past ideas.
+It can range from *wish-list* to a *commitment*.
+It functions as:

+- A communication tool for a product team and its stakeholders.
+It shows the priority of projects relative to each other.
+- A list of commitments
+- An estimation of technical debt

 Also see [requirements-engineering](requirements-engineering.md).

-A product backlog is a both:

-- A list of future work.
-- A list of previous ideas.

-Ideally it is skewed towards the former.
-In addition, it can range from being a *wish-list* to a *commitment*.

 The items on the backlog are prioritized.
 Each item can be treated as a small project.
 [JIT planning](https://en.wikipedia.org/wiki/Lean_manufacturing) can be used to minimize over-production (of planning).
 This means that higher priority items can be fully formalized, while the rest of the items can be rough drafts.